Recurring urinary tract infections (UTIs): Causes and treatment.

 Warning signs of a bladder infection include frequent urination, straining to urinate, passing small amounts of urine each time of urination, foul-smelling urine, dark-colored urine, and blood-tinged urine.
 Excessive skin folds around the vulva with a rash on the vulva may also be present.

 A urinalysis and culture of the urine are done to see if a bladder infection is present.
 Abdominal ultrasound is used to evaluate the

 kidneys, bladder and other internal organs.

 In addition, a cystoscopy is usually performed to rule out diseases of the vagina, urethra and bladder.
-This test requires general anesthesia in order to examine the vagina, urethra and bladder with a very small camera.
-Tests done prior to surgery may include a complete blood count, blood chemistry profile, and urinalysis to check internal organ health.
+This test requires general anesthesia to examine the vagina, urethra and bladder with a very small camera.
+Tests done before surgery may include a complete blood count, blood chemistry profile, and urinalysis to check internal organ health.

-Treatment of recurrent urinary tract infection is always directed at the underlying cause.
+Treatment of recurrent urinary tract infections is always directed at the underlying cause.
 Once your pet’s urologist identifies the cause of the problem, it will be specifically addressed.

 For more information on this subject, speak to your primary care vet or the BluePearl specialist who is treating your pet.